katieb314/Github-Assignment/index.md

 **One of your repositories is in a “detached HEAD” state.
 How do you fix this?**

-* If one of your repositories is in a "detached HEAD" state, use the command `git checkout master` to return to the "normal HEAD" state.
+* If one of your repositories is in a "detached HEAD" state, use the command `git checkout master` to return to the master branch.

 **Explain the pros and cons of using Git for your research project.**